53| Part 2 of — 19 Nanboku-cho Period Tanto (南北朝短刀)

 Meiji Ishin-To

-Right before the Meiji Restoration, long swords (approx. 3 feet) with no curvature were made.
-Sa Yukihide (from Tosa) forged this type of sword.
-Saigo Takamori (西郷隆盛)、 Sakamoto Ryoma (坂本龍馬) owned this type of swords.
-Both are famous historical characters during the Meiji Restoration, called Meiji Ishin (明治維新).
-Both of them were a part of the Kin’no-to (勤皇党) group which supported the Emperor and renewed the political system.
+Right before the Meiji Restoration, long swords (about 3 feet) without any curvature were made.
+Sa Yukihide (from the Tosa area) forged this type of sword.
+Saigo Takamori (西郷隆盛) and Sakamoto Ryoma (坂本龍馬) owned such swords.
+Both are well-known historical figures from the Meiji Restoration.
+Both were part of the Kin’no-to (勤皇党) group, which supported the emperor and reformed the political system.

 28|Shin-to Sword — Main Seven Regions (part B 主要7刀匠地)